Designing for the “average” user? Turns out, there’s no such thing. The average user doesn’t exist.

 Consider contrast, point sizes, transcriptions for both video and in real-time for live events, screen readers, and cultural differences for symbols.

 Take the time to professionally caption all videos.
 A transcript or using AI to auto-caption isn’t cutting it.
 100% of your users benefit from quality captioned videos, not just those with difficulty hearing.
+At live events, ensure there are sign language translators or real-time captioning for streaming events.

 - Not able to see, hear, or speak